paulscherrerinstitute/wica-js/README.md

 # Wica-HTTP API Documentation

 The API documentation for the **latest development** release is always available [here](https://paulscherrerinstitute.github.io/wica-js/latest).

 The API documentation for **previous releases** can be found as follows:
 ```
 https://paulscherrerinstitute.github.io/wica-js/<rel>
 ```
+(See the [GitHub Release Area](https://github.com/paulscherrerinstitute/wica-js/releases) to find which releases are available).

 # Project Changes and Tagged Releases